-Title: Partnerships for the Prevention of Violence Against Women and Girls in Southern Africa (PfP)
+Title: Partnerships for Prevention of Gender-Based Violence in Southern Africa (PfP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: South Africa: Department of Social Development; Lesotho: Ministry for Gender, Youth, Sports and Recreation; Zambia: Provincial Administration – Southern Province
+Lead executing agency: South Africa: Department of Women Youth and Persons with Disabilities; Lesotho: Ministry of Gender, Youth, Sports and Recreation; Zambia: Provincial Administration – Southern Province

 Gender-based violence (GVB) is a widespread human rights violation, further exacerbated by the outbreak of Covid-19.
 In Southern Africa, the prevalence of GBV is high by international comparison.
 Especially intimate partner violence is widely accepted in society and is, as all forms of GBV, rooted in harmful social norms and practices.
 Up to two thirds of all women in the countries of Southern Africa state that they have experienced physical and/or emotional violence with intimate partner violence at the hands of a man being the most common form.
 Institutional and individual capacities to implement and coordinate innovative and context specific GBV prevention measures need to be strengthened further.
 In addition, there is no regular regional exchange among stakeholders to promote upscaling of good practices for GBV prevention.

 Regional, national and sub-national stakeholders from different sectors jointly implement evidence informed and multisectoral GBV prevention flagships in Southern African communities.